 What is Oldie-Friendly Hackney?

-Many of Hackney’s public toilets have been closed, gentrification is attracting businesses and eateries whose main aim is to get the younger generations pouring cash into their tills.
+Many of Hackney’s public toilets have been closed, gentrification is attracting restaurants and shops whose main aim is to get the younger generations pouring cash into their tills.
 People who have lived in Hackney for decades now feel unwelcome in many of the cafes that now line our high streets.
 It’s time for the Oldies to reclaim their borough!
 After all, we’ll all be Oldies one day.

-Over the course of the next few months we will be contacting local shops, cafes and businesses to discuss how they can make their venue or services more oldie-friendly.
+Over the course of the next few months we will be contacting local businesses to discuss how they can make their venue or services more oldie-friendly.
 We will also be contacting local schools to hold conversations with youngsters around the positive and negative aspects of growing old.
 We are an ageing society and we need to challenge people’s ageist views of older people

 New supporters on the map

 - Hackney Empire (291 Mare St, E8 1EJ) is oldie-friendly